loconsta/GoodMovieWithoutMoney/index.md

 <p align="justify"> You wake up, it is 2 p.m. and you have no memory of the night before.
 Suddenly, a message arrives: “Thank you for the nice talk, as we discussed yesterday you have 1 year to propose and produce a great movie.
 Your budget is …  and you are free to make whatever choice you want.
 Good look.”</p></i>

-<i><p align="justify"> Now that all of your neurons are awake you understand the big problem you have: you are asked to produce a movie and of course you have a limited budget, otherwise it would have been too easy, and as you know life is not easy.
+<p align="justify"> Now that all of your neurons are awake you understand the big problem you have: you are asked to produce a movie and of course you have a limited budget, otherwise it would have been too easy, and as you know life is not easy.
 You know that if you miss this chance all of your hard work at the academy is going to be wasted.
 It is time for big responsibilities.
 Do you want to make a difference in the history of film?</p>

 <p align="justify"> You have no idea where to start, there are so many different kinds of movies.
 Which one will bring you success?
 During your studies someone told you that there is a consulting company that helps young directors to reach fame after graduation.
 You look through your stuff, the business card is still there:</p>